neohiro/dnscrypt-proxy-gui/README.md

 # dnscrypt-proxy-gui
-A simple GUI to set up [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) on Windows, MacOS or Linux.
+A GUI to set up [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) on Windows, MacOS or Linux.

 ## DNSCrypt Client GUI 🛡️
 A powerful and cross-platform GUI wrapper for the official dnscrypt-proxy, allowing you to easily browse, configure, and secure your system's DNS traffic.